Innovative remedial investigation results in significant cost savings

-In addition, the client also needed to assess its role in the cleanup of this multifaceted site.
-The client chose Haley & Aldrich to take on this complex challenge of determining the extent of the remediation they were responsible for and how to approach it in the most efficient and cost-effective manner, while also managing the stakeholder needs.
+In addition, the client needed to assess its role in the cleanup of this multifaceted site.
+The client chose Haley & Aldrich to take on the complex challenge of determining the extent of the remediation it bore responsibility for and how to approach remediation in the most efficient and cost-effective manner, while also managing the stakeholder needs.

-This effort — along with ongoing collaboration and information sharing with Environmental Protection Agency (EPA), the community, and other stakeholders — resulted in EPA’s decision to substantially reduce the remedial action required by our client, which significantly lowered the cleanup cost.
+This effort — along with ongoing collaboration and information sharing with the EPA, the community, and other stakeholders — resulted in the EPA’s decision to substantially reduce the remedial action required by our client, which significantly lowered the cleanup cost.
 As a result, we cleaned up only the contamination that our client was directly responsible for and restored the site to preexisting conditions.

-- Maximized efficiency and minimized costs through our rapport with EPA, which resulted in a phased approach for investigating off-site soil
+Maximized efficiency and minimized costs through our rapport with the EPA, which resulted in a phased approach for investigating off-site soil

 Transformed a potentially negative experience with the public into a positive one with proactive communications and educating stakeholders and the surrounding community